-||Optional A positive or negative integer count of bytes used to reposition the file pointer relative to the relto position.
+|offset||Optional — A positive or negative integer count of bytes used to reposition the file pointer relative to the relto position.
 By default, offset is 0.|

-||Optional A flag indicating the pointer position is determined relative to some location.
+|relto||Optional — A flag indicating the pointer position is determined relative to some location.
 The available values are: 0=relative to the beginning of the file; 1=relative to the current pointer position; 2=relative to the end of the file.
 The default is 0.|

 By default, SEEK repositions the file pointer to the beginning of the file.
 SEEK can be used to increment or decrement the file pointer from its current position, or from the beginning or end of the file.